-Crises are a fact of organizational life.
-From the small, not-for-profit organization to the global, multinational corporation, crises can suddenly disrupt an organization's ability to efficiently and effectively achieve its mission.
+Crises are a fact of organizational and business life.
+From a small, not-for-profit organization to any global, multinational corporation, crises can suddenly disrupt an organization's ability to efficiently and effectively achieve its mission.
 Organizational crises rapidly consume unbudgeted financial and human resources and diminish an organization's reputation and goodwill.
-The economic, social, and political fallout from organizational crises have been significant: The price tag for Volkswagen's emissions scandal ... more than \$18 billion; ... to clean up BP's Gulf of Mexico spill ... \$20 billion; the cost to the economy of Toronto following the SARS crisis ... \$1.5 billion; Maple Leaf Foods loss of market value ... \$136 million.
+The economic, social, and political fallout from organizational crises have been significant: The price tag for Volkswagen's emissions scandal was more than \$18 billion; to clean up BP's Gulf of Mexico spill cost the company \$20 billion; the Maple Leaf Foods contamination caused a loss of market value of \$136 million.